anyoptimization/pymoo/docs/source/customization/permutation.md

 +++

-Permutations are a very particular type where each integer value occurs only once.
+Permutations are a very particular type of solution where each integer value occurs only once.
 Your algorithm to solve your optimization problem efficiently might need some customization regarding the evolutionary operators.

 In the following, two examples of permutation problems shall be provided.